thiaguten/rx-mqtt/README.md

 ```

 ### Connect
-You can archive this by calling the method:
+You can achieve this by using the following method:

 ```java
 Single<RxMqttToken> connect();